Marchand-Lab-Capstone/XenoFind/README.md

 ## Dependencies
 XenoFind requires ONT tools (pod5, Dorado), several bioinformatics packages, and various python packages.
 A full list of dependencies can be found in the xenofind-env.yml document, with the exception of dorado which requires manual installation through ONT.
-XenoFind was built and tested on Ubuntu 20.04.To use conda for installing dependencies, simply load xenofind-env.yml into a new environment with the following command:
+XenoFind was built and tested on Ubuntu 20.04.
+To use conda for installing dependencies, simply load xenofind-env.yml into a new environment with the following command:

     conda env create -f xenofind-env.yml
 To enter the XenoFind conda environment, then use: